 Socrates

 Meditating with tea is more than learning about and drinking tea.
-Instead, the goal is to improve your life by connecting with that deep and quiet part of yourself.
+Instead, the goal is to improve your life by connecting with that deep and quiet part of your own mind.
 Tea meditation is the conduit to your inner temple.
-If you practice meditating with tea, you're more likely to implement time for reflection.
+With your daily meditation habit, you're more likely to implement time for reflection, improving your quality of life.

-Slowing down to meditate helps you to notice your feelings and emotions.
-Introspection requires you to slow down and pay attention.
+Although there are many different techniques, slowing down to meditate helps you to notice your feelings and emotions.
+The object of meditation is introspection, requiring you to slow down and pay attention.

 During meditation, you learn to develop a skillful response to situations and let go of things that drive you to react.
 The goal is to understand the nature of your reactions and how you can approach circumstances more skillfully.